segmentio/segment-docs/src/connections/destinations/catalog/zapier/index.md

 {% include content/connection-modes.md %}

 1. Navigate to your Zapier dashboard and select "Make A Zap" - you'll need at least one Zap so you can tell Segment where to route data later on.
-2. Search "Webhooks", then select "Catch Raw Hook" (Segment POSTs raw data to Zapier via our destination).
+2. Search "Webhooks", then select "Catch Raw Hook" (Segment POSTs raw data to Zapier using our destination).

     ![](images/webhooks-by-zapier.png)
     ![](images/zapier-catch-raw-hook.gif)